 Rock bottom can feel overwhelming, and even if you have a great support network of friends or family, there can be times when you just can’t fathom reaching out to someone you know.
 Luckily, we have some amazing foundations and organisations in Australia who offer services for people having a real shit time.
 But when you’re deeply under that cloud of depression, anxiety, grief or just completely overwhelmed – who can you actually call or chat to?

-Because it’s Men’s Health Week, we’ve rounded up of some of the Aussie help lines and services you can reach out to when you’re struggling.
+Because it’s World Mental Health Day, we’ve rounded up of some of the Aussie help lines and services you can reach out to when you’re struggling.

 FYI – if you’ve got a mate who you think might need support, there’s also this guide for starting up that convo, if you need a bit of help.